wangywUST/ucm_llm_course_2025/lectures/tokenization.md

 And we continue like this until we reach the desired vocabulary size.

-## Tokenization Algorithm
+## Tokenization Inference

-Tokenization follows the training process closely, in the sense that new inputs are tokenized by applying the following steps:
+Tokenization inference follows the training process closely, in the sense that new inputs are tokenized by applying the following steps:

 1. Splitting the words into individual characters
 2. Applying the merge rules learned in order on those splits